intermine/internships/guidance/students-applying.md

 Browse through our GitHub repos to see more of our projects: https://github.com/intermine

-## Getting started:
+## Getting started

-If you're interested in applying for [one of our projects](../../project-ideas/2018), drop an email to the people named in the project description to introduce yourself, and explain which of the project(s) you're interested in.
+If you're interested in applying for [one of our projects](../../project-ideas/2018), drop an email to the people named in the project description to introduce yourself, and explain which of the project(s) you're interested in and how you think you can contribute.

 ### Custom projects